-- Establish a daily routine for getting up, meal times, bathing, activities to help patients have a sense of comfort and familiarity.
+- Establish a daily routine for getting up, meal times, bathing, and other activities to help patients have a sense of comfort and familiarity.

 - Keep environmental distractions and noise (television, radio) at a minimum if possible.
 (Even normal noises, such as people talking outside a room, may seem threatening and trigger agitation or aggression.)

 - Speak clearly in a gentle tone of voice using simple words and short sentences.
 Allow enough time for a response.